health-ai/health-ai.github.io/_events/2019-01-26-hackathon.md

   </div>
 ---

-The main goals of the HealthAI hackathon:
+The main goals of the first HealthAI hackathon @ Stanford are:

 1. identify and solve real problems in medicine,
 2. facilitate team formation across the campus,